-One of the challenges of big dinners like Easter, Thanksgiving and Christmas is planning a combination of traditional favorites and interesting new dishes.
+One of the challenges with big family dinners is planning a combination of traditional favourites and interesting new dishes.
 It’s not likely that you’re going to swap your family’s traditional turkey or ham – could you imagine if you did?!

 Herb and Parmesan Spaghetti Squash